Health screening - women - over age 65

 - You currently smoke or have quit within the past 15 years

-- All women over age 64 should have a bone density test (DEXA scan).
+- All women age 65 or older should have a bone density test (DEXA scan).

-- Ask your provider which exercises or other interventions can help prevent osteoporosis.
+- Ask your provider which exercises or other interventions can help prevent osteoporosis or bone fractures.

 During the exam, your provider will ask questions about: